abobakrahmed/digitalfactory/spring-boot-app/Digitalfactory-Task.md

 ## **Application Overview** {#application-overview}

 The application is a simple Spring Boot API that connects to an Azure MySQL database.
-It exposes a `/live` endpoint for health checks to ensure the application can connect to the database.
+It exposes a /live endpoint for health checks to ensure the application can connect to the database.

-### **`/live` Endpoint Responses:**
+### /live **Endpoint Responses:**

 * **"Well done"**: When the application successfully connects to the database.
 * **"Maintenance"**: When there is an issue connecting to the database.

 ### **Environment Variables:**

-* `PORT`: The port on which the Spring Boot application listens.
+* PORT: The port on which the Spring Boot application listens.
-* `DATABASE_URL`: The JDBC connection string for connecting to the Azure MySQL database.
+* DATABASE\_URL: The JDBC connection string for connecting to the Azure MySQL database.

 ---